-Adequacy of the Conservation Area Management Plan (CAMP)
+Adequacy of the Conservation Area Management Plan

-The Conservation Area Management Plan (CAMP, V3, 2015, Appendix B in the BMP) developed by Endemic Vision provided practical guidance on implementation of the mitigation hierarchy for nature conservation management on BMM.
-BP05 of the BMP (V.4., dated 2015) stated conservation area management was applicable to the BMM set-aside properties and the CAMP should have been translated to other areas held by BMM aside from the Game Camp.
-According to EWT, who was responsible for advising with implementation of the BMP, the CAMP was supposed to address management actions on the set-aside areas.
-IR was not convinced the CAMP had been sufficiently updated to incorporate specific management activities for the set-aside properties.
+The Conservation Area Management Plan (CAMP, V3, 2015, Appendix B in the BMP) developed by EndemicVision provided practical guidance on implementation of the mitigation hierarchy for nature conservation management on BMM.
+BP05 of the BMP (V.4., dated 2015) stated conservation area management was applicable to the BMM set-aside properties and the CAMP should have been translated to other areas held by BMM.
+According to the Endangered Wildlife Trust (EWT), who was responsible for advising with implementation of the BMP, the CAMP was supposed to address management actions on the set-aside areas.
+IR was not provided with convincing evidence that the CAMP had been sufficiently updated to incorporate specific management measures.
 External consultants reported the CAMP was not being implemented.
 IR identified a number of gaps in the CAMP (See Appendix B for details).
-BMM agreed the CAMP was outdated and had appointed an external specialist to update the CAMP to address gaps.
-The contract for updating the CAMP would be amended to include implementation of IA recommendations.
+BMM agreed the CAMP was outdated.
+The commercial process to updated the CAMP due to shortcomings identified by BMM Biodiversity Manager and IUCN have commenced prior to commencement of the IA and an external specialist was already appointed to update the CAMP to address these gaps.
+The contract for updating the CAMP had been amended to include implementation of IA recommendations.